hpi-epic/gpucsl/README.md

 Additional detail is found in the [API description](https://github.com/hpi-epic/gpucsl/blob/main/docs/Public-api.md).

-The following code snippet provides a small example for calling the `pc` function:
+The following code snippet provides a small example for using `GaussianPC`:
 ```python
 import numpy as np
 from gpucsl.pc.pc import pc, DataDistribution